mibra-heem/OrderManagementApp/README.md

 **Dynamic Rows for Order Entry:**
 - Editable Order ID.
 - A table with dynamic rows for Quantity and Product inputs.
-- Ability to add more rows using a floating action button (FAB).
+- Automatic addition of new rows when all available rows are filled.

 **Product Field Functionalities:**
 1. **Suggestions:** Shows product suggestions as the user types.